 Make it easy (or even mandatory) for people to share your product with their friends by embedding referral in your solution.

 Well, referral doesn’t mean you must turn your subscribers into ambassadors of your product.
-It may be as simple as button that sends an invitation for a non-subscriber.
+It may be as simple as a button that sends an invitation for a non-subscriber.

 Check out how Miro (an online whiteboard & visual collaboration platform) incentivizes referral by adding “Invite teammates” steps and buttons.